A Brief History

-When Oregon Sea Grant celebrated its 40th anniversary on Sept.
-17, 2011, Governor John Kitzhaber's formal proclamation of the observation reminded Oregonians that "Oregon Sea Grant funds top-quality research with high relevance to society."
+In 2011, when Oregon Sea Grant celebrated its 40th anniversary as one of the nation's first four Sea Grant college programs, then-Governor John Kitzhaber's proclamation reminded Oregonians that "Oregon Sea Grant funds top-quality research with high relevance to society."

-That commitment - and an equal one to provide the results of our research to those who can put it to work using and protecting nation's marine resources - has been at the heart of the National Sea Grant College Program since the beginning.
+That commitment – and an equally important commitment to share the results of our research to help citizens make informed decisions about our nation's marine resources – has been at the heart of the National Sea Grant Program since the beginning.

 Early involvement in a national vision

-Congress created the NOAA Sea Grant program in 1968 in an effort to bring the kind of national attention and resources to ocean and coastal issues that the USDA's Extension Service had brought to rural agricultural communities since the early 20th century.
+Congress created the NOAA Sea Grant program in 1966 in an effort to bring the kind of national attention and resources to ocean and coastal issues that the USDA's Extension Service had brought to rural agricultural communities since the early 20th century.
 By 1971, funds for the program had been authorized and appropriated, and on Sept.
-17, Oregon became one of the nation's first four Sea Grant states, along with Washington, Texas and Rhode Island.
+17 of that year, Oregon was designated as one of the nation's first four Sea Grant states, along with Washington, Texas and Rhode Island.

 Early years